Teknowmics-iqxora/API-Integration-Example-Python/README.md

  ## Steps in the script file:

- 1.Login to smartdocs login api with credentials.
+ 1.Login to smartdocs uisng login api with credentials.

  2.After succesful login use fileUpload api for uploading files to application.